-- What is the number, qualifications, length of service and method of selection and appointment of members of the SCOTUS and the Constitutional Council, respectively?
+- (2) What are the number, qualifications, length of service and method of selection and appointment of members of each institution?

-- Specify, if applicable, any particular specialty education, school, degree that are required or perhaps common among those selected.
+- Specify, if applicable, any particular specialty education, school, degree.

-- How do these institutions relate to the systems that traditionally adjudicate civil, criminal or administrative matters in each country?
+- (3) How does each institution relate to the systems that traditionally adjudicate civil, criminal or administrative matters?

-- What will be the effect of the decisions of the constitutional review body when interpreting the Constitution of the United States or that of France respectively?
-Explain why, or on what basis.
-Please consider three areas:
+- (5) What is the effect of the decisions each institution when interpreting the Constitution of the United States or that of France?
+(Please consider three areas:

-- Within the judiciary generally, meaning the systems that traditionally adjudicate civil, criminal or administrative matters in each country, as de facto or de jure "precedent"; and
+- (2) Within the judiciary generally as de facto or de jure "precedent"; and